vidhanbhonsle/Getting-started-with-HERE-Maps-for-Android/Step5.md

 ## Step 5 : Edit MainActivity.java, create a new class SearchExample and work on Button

-1. Add new variables to MainActivity,java and create new class (SearchExample)
+1. Add new variables to MainActivity,java and create a new class (SearchExample)
 ```java
     private SearchExample searchExample;
     String data = "pizza";